laurasdejong/CppND-Capstone-Robber-Game/README.md

 For more info see: https://github.com/udacity/CppND-Program-a-Concurrent-Traffic-Simulation

 ## Game play
-TODO

 The goal of this game is to rob as much gold as possible.
+The game has two modes.
+First the robber needs to track its target, after which the game switches to robbing-mode then the robber must decide how much to extort.
+If the robber asks for more than the target can give, the robber kills the target, and influences future income because of decreased 'town income'(thus, targets wil carry less).
+However, when the target has the amount the robber asks for, only that amount is transferred to the robber.
+Each n seconds, the robber has to pay a fee to the 'robbers guild'.

+The game ends when either the town is empty, the robber is bankrupt, or the robber has earned enough to declare himself 'robber king'.

 ## Code structure